-Title 49 CFR §192.615 requires pipeline operators to liaise with emergency officials to learn the responsibility and resources of each government organization that may respond to a gas pipeline emergency
+Title 49 CFR §192.615 requires pipeline operators to liaise with emergency officials to learn the responsibility and resources of each government organization that may respond to a gas pipeline emergency.

-To discuss more detailed information regarding Southern Star's natural gas transmission pipeline system including information regarding our 24-hour emergency telephone number, how to respond to a transmission pipeline emergency, potential hazards, or to schedule an on site meeting contact Southern Star at: publicawareness@southernstar.com
+Contact Southern Star to schedule an on-site meeting or to discuss further details regarding our natural gas transmission pipeline system, including information about potential hazards, our 24-hour emergency telephone number, and how to respond to a transmission pipeline emergency.
+E-mail us at publicawareness@southernstar.com.

-Or call our toll-free Public Awareness number: 1-888-885-6008
+Or call our toll-free public awareness number 1-888-885-6008.

-FOR MORE INFORMATION PLEASE VISIT THE FOLLOWING WEBSITES:
+FOR MORE INFORMATION PLEASE VISIT THE FOLLOWING WEBSITES